vinycoolguy2015/awslambda/Forward_MS_Exchange_Email/README.md

 Then run pip3.10 install --target ./package exchangelib to generate the required package.Create a Lambda function with Python 3.10 runtime and upoload the zipped code.

-Make sure Lambda has connectivity to MS Exchange Server
+Make sure Lambda has connectivity to MS Exchange Server.

 Lambda Code was tested in an environement with no internet connectivity.
-So a VPC Endpoint for com.amazonaws.us-east-1.email-smtp was created.
+So a VPC Endpoint for com.amazonaws.us-east-1.email-smtp was created.Also create AWS SMTP credentials.

 Following Lambda Environment Variables are required: